SharleneChewStorehub/SHackathon/README.md

 ### Our Solution
 **AI-Powered Growth Consultant** that:
 - Analyzes merchant data automatically
-- Surfaces 1-3 prioritized opportunities daily
+- Surfaces 1-3 prioritized opportunities daily, but have more options for merchant to explore
 - Provides compelling business justifications
 - Enables one-click campaign launches
 - Demonstrates clear, attributable ROI